How are these 14 innovative retailers tackling omnichannel?

 Where next for omnichannel?

-As we can see in these examples, and countless more, omnichannel retail is expanding at a rapid pace.
+As we can see in these examples, and countless more, omnichannel commerce is expanding at a rapid pace.

 Different retailers seem to have solved different parts of the puzzle.